 This piece was produced by Life Happens®, a nonprofit organization dedicated to helping consumers make smart insurance decisions, and used with permission.
-Foresters Life Insurance & Annuity Company (FLIAC) and The Independent Order of Foresters (IOF) are members of Life Happens®, and have paid Life Happens® for the use and distribution of this information.
+The Independent Order of Foresters (IOF) is a member of Life Happens®, and has paid Life Happens® for the use and distribution of this information.

-This article is not intended to be a sponsorship, endorsement or testimonial by Life Happens® regarding FLIAC, IOF or their respective products and services.
-This article provides general information about life insurance and does not relate to any specific FLIAC or IOF life insurance product.
+This article is not intended to be a sponsorship, endorsement or testimonial by Life Happens® regarding IOF or its products and services.
+This article provides general information about life insurance and does not relate to any specific IOF life insurance product.